apace7/local_volume_database/docs/source/contributing.rst

 How to Contribute to the Local Volume Database
 ==============================================

 Community contributions to the local_volume_database are welcome.
-Examples contributions include: adding new measurements, updating current systems, adding new systems (both newly discovered and more distant), and/or new properties of current systems.
+Some potential contributions include: adding new measurements, updating current systems, adding new systems (both newly discovered and more distant), and/or new properties of current systems.

 Example: Add or update a measurement
 ------------------------------------